Redis: Connect, Set & Get in Go

 Redis is a in-memory data store, used a lot in the backend systems of web-apps.
 Specifically, it’s good at helping with caching and message as it’s high performance lends itself to fast response times at retriving data.
 In this blog post, we will demonstrate how to connect to Redis using Go and the go-redis library, which is one of the most popular and widely-used libraries for interacting with Redis in Go.

 You can use the golang.org/x/crypto/sha3 [docs] package to perform SHA-3 encoding on a string.
 We have an example function below, it will take your string and write it as a hash.
 Then convert that binary back into a hexadecimal string using Sprintf.
 Advantages of Using SHA3 Security: SHA-3 was designed to provide higher security compared to SHA-2 by using a different construction called “sponge construction”, which makes it more resistant to various types of attacks, such as collision and preimage attacks.

 Print Current Memory Usage

-In this post we show how you can print the state of the current memory usage in Go.
-To do this, we’ve created a function PrintMemUsage() to help out, so you can call this when ever you need to know.
-All the info we need can be acquired through the runtime package, which allows us to read the state of the memory into the MemStats struct.
-It returns stats like how much memory the program is using, how much of it the OS has allocated to it and the number of garbage collections.
+In this post we show how you can print memory usage in golang.
+We do this by outputting the current state of memory at any given time to show how much ram has been allocated and gc cycles made.
+We have created a function PrintMemUsage() to help out, so you can call this when ever you need to know.
+All the info we need can be acquired through the runtime [docs] package, which allows us to read the state of the memory into the MemStats struct.

 Convert HEIC to JPG in Go